IJSComplexMatter/cddm/doc/quickstart.rst

    >>> lin_2, multi_2 = normalize_multi(data, bg, var, norm = 2, scale = True)
    >>> lin_3, multi_3 = normalize_multi(data, bg, var, norm = 3, scale = True)

 Then, correlation data estimator is calculated from the compensated data.
-Denoising and shaping is applied:
+Denoising is applied, data is clipped between (0,1) because we have scaled the data.
+If fata is not scaled, you can use the :func:`core.scale_factor` to compute the proper scaling factor.
+Data is shaped so that it is monotonously decreasing:

 .. doctest::